-Aged 67.
+Aged 68.
 Appointed a Director of the Bank from July 2014 to December 2015.
 Re-appointed a Director of the Bank in March 2021.
 Chairman of the Digital Transformation Committee of the Bank since April 2021.
-Former chief executive officer of Octopus Holdings Ltd. and Octopus Cards Ltd. An Independent Non-executive Director of TransUnion Credit Information Services Ltd., as well as a member of the Corruption Prevention Advisory Committee of The Independent Commission Against Corruption, the Entrepreneurship Committee Advisory Group of CyberPort and the Campaign Committee of The Community Chest of Hong Kong.
+Former chief executive officer of Octopus Holdings Ltd. and Octopus Cards Ltd. An Independent Non-executive Director of TransUnion Credit Information Services Ltd., as well as a member of the Entrepreneurship Committee Advisory Group of CyberPort and the Campaign Committee of The Community Chest of Hong Kong.